 Google Adsense dollar earnings come pre-converted in Indian rupees and can be simply dropped into ATMs to your bank account number scribbled behind the cheque (though an automatic bank NEFT transfer is a better way to do this now).

 But your other affiliate income from Amazon sales, ShareaSale, BuySellAds, etc are sent to your mailing address as dollar cheques and a mailed cheque in India need to properly deposited if you want to claim foreign currency earnings.

 So you need to visit your bank and the foreign currency check needs to be submitted to the NRI desk of your bank.
 An appropriate foreign currency deposit form (also called Indemnity Letter Cum Deposit Slip or foreign currency instrument deposit slip) needs to be attached to the cheque and all details regarding this overseas income need to be filled.

 It seems RBI makes it mandatory that Indian banks accept foreign exchange cheques through this route only.

 Where to get a foreign currency deposit slip?

 Most top banks now have international operations and foreign currency exchange desks.
 They have made it easier to accept foreign currency in your bank accounts and most of them have the currency deposit slip available online.

-Forms: For example, if you have an ICICI bank account, you will need to submit this signed ‘Indemnity Letter cum deposit slip‘ to the nearest bank branch.
+For example, if you have an ICICI bank account, you will need to submit this signed ‘Indemnity Letter cum deposit slip‘ to the nearest bank branch.
+More details from the bank are available online.
+Search online to find the deposit form for your own bank.

-Time and Charges: Typically it takes a few weeks to credit the money to your bank account and they deduct a small percentage as processing charges and your final Indian rupee conversion rate may vary depending on the US dollar rupee conversion rate on the day the cheque is actually processed.
+They will deduct a small percentage as processing charges and your final Indian rupee conversion rate may vary depending on the US dollar-rupee conversion rate on the day the cheque is actually processed.